wacrea/CssTruncateExample/README.md

 CssTruncateExample
 ==================

-An example of CSS truncate
+An example of CSS truncate.

+WTF license.